March 1982 Palestinian general strike: Background

-Prelude
+By 1982, the PLO was based in Lebanon, and had become a major participant in the Lebanese Civil War.

-In 1976, the Israeli government, then led by the Israeli Labor Party, allowed local elections to be held throughout the West Bank, thinking that conservative, pro-Jordanian candidates would win.
+In 1976, the Israeli government, then led by the Israeli Labor Party, allowed local elections to be held throughout the West Bank, under the assumption that conservative, pro-Jordanian candidates would win.
 Instead, the 1976 West Bank local elections saw major victories by candidates linked to the Palestine Liberation Organization (PLO), bringing a cohort of younger, more nationalist, and more outspoken figures to the forefront of Palestinian politics.
+These mayors and councillors would subsequently become the leading figures in the National Guidance Committee, formed in 1978 as a coalition of nationalist leadership figures (including labour unionists, student council leaders, and other local groups) to coordinate their activities in the occupied territories.
 The election results shocked the Israeli government, who subsequently expelled the mayors of Hebron and Halhul, and tried to expel the Mayor of Nablus, in 1979 and announced that it would indefinitely block further local elections from being held in Palestine, claiming that further elections would "cause damage to the peace process."
 Tensions surrounding Palestinian mayors were amplified when Israeli settlers attempted to murder several of the mayors in June 1980.

 Also adding to the tensions were suspicions among Palestinians that the Israeli government wished to undermine the independence of Palestinian city councils and local Palestinian institutions, and extend its control over the Palestinian population and land.
 One key factor in these suspicions was Israeli support for the creation and arming of the Palestinian Village Leagues, associations based on primarily rural traditional societal structures that Israel saw as more amenable to Israeli interests.
-Many Palestinians, however, considered the Village Leagues to be inauthentic and collaborators.
+Most Palestinians, however, considered the Village Leagues to be inauthentic and collaborators.
+In November 1981, the head of the Village League in Ramallah, Yusuf Khatib, and his son, were assassinated by Palestinian militants in an attack claimed by the PLO.
+On 12 March 1982, shots were fired by Palestinian militants at the home of a Village League leader in Beitunia.